 - Improved Security: Executing actions on the server allows for better control over security, as sensitive operations and data access can be more tightly controlled and monitored.

-directive offers a powerful model for integrating server-side logic into React applications, enabling developers to build more efficient and secure web applications.
+The 'use server' directive offers a powerful model for integrating server-side logic into React applications, enabling developers to build more efficient and secure web applications.
 By thoughtfully applying server actions, developers can enhance the user experience while maintaining the robustness and scalability of their applications.

 use server directive react doc